 I couldn’t leave writing this post any longer – somehow we’ve managed to creep into February already.
 With the longer days, birds singing and the bulbs already a couple of inches above ground, we have a sense of hope, excitement and anticipation for the year ahead.
-So at this dawn of a new decade, what does this bring for our interiors, and more specifically tiles?
-With our brand new collections arriving in our Monmouthshire headquarters pretty much on a daily basis, now is the perfect time to share which tile trends are going to be great in 2020.
+At this dawn of a new decade, what does this bring for our interiors, and more specifically tiles?
+With our brand-new collections arriving in our Monmouthshire headquarters pretty much on a daily basis, featuring stylish and sophisticated porcelain, ceramic, marble tiles and more, now is the perfect time to share the top 2020 tile trends.

 Brave & Bold